itcarroll/basic-R-lesson/docs/_slides_Rmd/environment.Rmd

 In the RStudio IDE, the environment tab displays the variables added to R's vocabulary in the current session.

+===

-- these variables do not persist between sessions (automatic saving and loading from a .RData file is discouraged)
+- Variables do not persist between sessions (although RStudio defaults to automatic saving and loading of variables from a .RData file).
-- existing variables only change their value on re-assignment
+- Variables only change their value on re-assignment.